 A strong technical advocate

 Leveraging experience garnered on mass timber projects around the world, our fire experts developed nine new mass timber tests that helped make Framework the first high-rise mass timber project in the States to overcome the current regulatory hurdles.
-Framework is slated for completion in 2019 and was recently named one of the “world's most anticipated buildings” by CNN.
+Although not constructed, Framework validated the benefits of mass timber construction and paved the regulatory pathway forward.